gloignon/terracehousecorpus/README.md

 # terracehousecorpus

 This is a small R project that creates a list of words to study based on the subtitle files of the japanese TV Show Terrace House.
+Uses the UDPipe parser.